mattr777/frontend-nanodegree-mobile-portfolio/README.md

 1. Tried pulling var items = document.querySelectorAll('.mover'); out of updatePositions (which is our hot spot).
 Maybe helped a little.
 2. Pulled var pizzasDiv = document.getElementById("randomPizzas"); out of the for loop where the pizzas are appended.
 Doesn't seem to matter.
 3. Pulled sin calculation out of item loop in updatePositions.
 This dropped updatePositions from 77% to 7% in profiler.
 Big change, but might not be done yet.
-4. Reduced the number of math operation in updatePositions.
+4. Reduced the number of math operations in updatePositions.
 Not a big improvement.
+5. Pulled a number of computations out of the for loop in changePizzaSizes and got the resize time down to 1.7 ms from approximately 100 ms.